 Changes in 2015

 On July 30 WIDE-LP went off the air and our tower of pipe sections was transferred to the site where Madison Christian LPFM Radio (the station partner which had been doing business as SoulWIDE) was setting up their new station, WALK-LP.
 They went on the air there on 8/11/15.
 On 8/27/15 the FCC approved the relocation of WIDE-LP to Orchard Drive in the Midvale Heights Neighborhood in west Madison.
 Because of the planned height for our broadcast antenna there the FCC required us to reduce our effective radiated power to 40 watts.
 On 8/30/15 Health Writers elected a new board of LPFM supporters and began preparing to operate WIDE-LP 24/7 at the new location starting in October.
 Antenna installation was completed on 10/6 and broadcasting commenced on 10/10/15.
 A map of our projected range after relocation is available here.

 On Nov.
 3, 2016 local community LPFM stations met at Isom House on the First Unitarian Society campus and agreed to associate as Low Power Community Radio of Greater Madison and publish a joint quarterly newsletter, starting in January 2017.
 Our joint website at http://lpfm.madisonwi.us/ was updated with the new name.
 The first issue of the newsletter actually came out on February 13, World Radio Day, and is available here.

 At the beginning of 2017 we adopted a new slogan for our website, replacing "Neighbor Radio" with "Progressive Voices on the Air."
-We have stopped using the name CityWIDE Radio and dropped the citywidelpfm.org domain.
+We stopped using the name CityWIDE Radio and dropped the citywidelpfm.org domain.
 On May 1, with only a few hundred dollars left in the MMR account, we began our first fund drive for the station.